elterbug/space-factory-game/README.md

 # Space craft
-A game about making a factory in space.
+A game about making a factory in space. (not really bc that was the old thing)

 The project files are in the folder projects/